zrzhao/zrzhao.github.io/_posts/2020-6-13-dictionaryfromtxt.md

 Good time to check out the built-in function `open` in [Python 3.8 official documentation](https://docs.python.org/3/library/functions.html#open).
 The reading mode `r` is by default but it is a good habit to add it.
 The keyword argument `encoding` may be needed but not in this case.

-I Use the `with` statement to open the file saves the hassle to close the file.
+I use the `with` statement to open the file saves the hassle to close the file.
 Some related examples [here](https://thispointer.com/python-open-a-file-using-open-with-statement-benefits-explained-with-examples/).
 The 'next()' function is used to skip the header line.

 ```python
 # Read in a txt file